EndPointCorp/end-point-blog/2015/04/27/how-to-bring-baby-to-tech-conference.html.md

 Daily morning photos at the conference.

 While I was there, I was asked often how it was bringing a baby to a conference, so I decided to write a blog post.
 As with all parenting advice, the circumstances are a strong factor in how the experience turned out.
-RailsConf is a casual three-day multi-track tech conference with many breaks and social events — it’s as much about socialization as it is about technical know-how.
+RailsConf is a casual three-day multi-track tech conference with many breaks and social events—​it’s as much about socialization as it is about technical know-how.
 This is not my first baby and not my first time at RailsConf, so I had some idea of what I might be getting into.
 Minus a few minor squeaks, baby Skardal was sleeping or sitting happily throughout the conference.

 Here’s what I [qualitatively] perceived to be the reaction of others attending the conference to baby Skardal: